Prepare the environment

 Next steps

-You have completed the environment setup.
-You can now proceed to the next tutorial, where you will learn how to synchronize user profile data and website access logs to OSS, and then use Spark SQL to create an external table for the data in your private OSS.
+The environment is ready.
+Next, synchronize user profile data and website access logs to OSS, then use Spark SQL to create an external table for the data.
 For more information, see Synchronize data.